mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-You an return the results usinig list(), and since the indices are automatically applied, it is extremely convenient.
+You can return the results using list(), and since the indices are automatically applied, it is highly convenient.

 What if you want to print a list a = ['a1','b2','c3'] along with the indices of the list?